 - A pastry brush for brushing the Hot Cross Buns with a sugar glaze.

-DAY 1: in the Evening
+DAY 1: In the Evening

 - 12 PM: Incorporate the fruit, shape the buns and leave to prove again for 5-6 hours.

 - 7 PM: Place the buns in the fridge overnight.
+This is their final rise.

 - 7 AM: Pipe the crosses and bake.